 The literature on sensitivity in economics is growing.
-Especially the sensitivity of estimators to the included moments in GMM-type estimators has received recent attention, see e.g. Kitamura, Otsu and Evdokimov (2013) and Andrews, Gentzkow and Shapiro (2017, 2018).
-To my knowledge, however, the only paper investigating the sensitivity of structural estimators to calibrated parameters is the recent paper by Iskrev (2019).
+Especially the sensitivity of estimators to the included moments in GMM-type estimators has received recent attention, see e.g. Kitamura, Otsu and Evdokimov (2013) and Andrews, Gentzkow and Shapiro (2017, 2020).
+I extend the approach used by Andrews, Gentzkow and Shapiro (2017) to the current setting, investigating the sensitivity to calibrated parameters.
+To my knowledge, the only paper investigating the sensitivity of structural estimators to calibrated parameters is the recent paper by Iskrev (2019).
 That paper focuses on Bayesian approaches to estimation of macroeconomic models.
 I propose a measure based on a more commonly used type of estimator, derived from the minimization of a quadratic criterion, in a frequentist framework.
 Importantly, the approach in Iskrev (2019) requires identification of all (both calibrated and estimated) model parameters simultaneously and the availability of the covariance between the two sets of parameters.
 This e.g. precludes the use of external sources for calibration, which is a very common approach.
-Another related study is by Chernozhukov, Escanciano, Ichimura, Newey and Robins (2018) who provide a setup for construction of locally robust moments that are orthogonal to the calibrated parameters.
-Their approach can completely eliminate sensitivity to calibrated parameters but relies on the availability of estimation information regarding the calibrated parameters.
-Again, this would preclude calibration based on external sources.
+Another related study is by